 Printing your presentation is usually more complicated than just clicking a button.

-You could add the Quick Print button to the Quick Access Toolbar, but that button uses the default printer and settings (each slide on a whole sheet of paper) to print one copy of the whole presentation.
-If you have already printed during the editing session, the Quick Print button uses those settings.
-Do you know what those settings were?
+You could add the Quick Print button to the Quick Access Toolbar, but that button uses the default printer and settings (each slide on a whole sheet of paper!) to print one copy of the whole presentation.
+If you have already printed during the editing session, the Quick Print button uses the most recent settings.
+Do you know what those settings are?

 Point of Confusion: You get a different 'Properties' dialog, depending on where you asked for it.
 Plus different brands of printers have very different dialogs for the printer's properties.

 Print dialog > Properties button

 Print Preview >

 The dialog that appears will be different for different manufacturers.
 The title bar may not include the word 'Document'.

 It should open to to a tab that lets you pick things like paper type and size and print quality.

 Opens from: Control Panel printer icon - right click menu

 This dialog is created by the operating system.